wolfSSL/wolfBoot/IDE/Renesas/e2studio/RX72N/Readme.md

 Current Firmware Version: 2
 ```

-Not the application behavior is almost identical but the Version is "2" this time.
+Note That application behavior is almost identical but the Version is "2" this time.